-We designed the pre-health orientation with first-year students in mind, but we encourage anyone with interest in a health profession to enroll at any point in your preparation.
-Look for it in your Canvas course library after you sign up.
-Please sign up for the pre-health orientation here.
+We designed the pre-health orientation with first year students in mind, but we encourage anyone with interest in a health profession to enroll at any point in your preparation.
+It is a great resource for everyone.
+Look for it in your Canvas course library after you sign up, which you can do here.

 The Center for Pre-Health Advising sends a bimonthly newsletter to pre-health students.
 Get information about pre-health events, opportunities, resources, and recommended reading.
 Look for it the second and fourth Thursday every month during fall and spring semesters and once a month during winter and summer breaks.
-Please sign-up here.

 - Quick question?
 Please email us at email@example.com!